Skip over main navigation

 Children and Young People's Group

-We host a group for adopted children and young people at ARC, where they can come together in a safe space for play, activities and sensitive discussion around adoption with others who have it in common.
-We hold these sessions on a weekend to avoid school so as many children can come along as possible.
+We host a monthly group for adopted children and young people at ARC, where they can come together in a safe space for play, activities and sensitive discussion around adoption with others who have it in common.
+We hold these sessions on a weekend or in school holiday times so as many children can come along as possible.
+Read more about it in this article.

-You are also welcome to chat to us about support we deliver to adoptive families, please just reach out to us via [email protected]
+You are welcome to chat to us about support we deliver to adoptive families at ARC or other forms of support that we would recommend, please just reach out to us via [email protected]

 *Name changed to protect identity